-The Grid Method is a simple method for assessing Functional Spaces with a repeating grid of up to two luminaire types with minimal variations.
-Grid spacing may be regular in one direction and alternating in another direction in which case the Grid Method evaluation can be based on the average grid spacing.
+The Grid Method is a simple method for assessing Functional Spaces with a repeating grid of up to two luminaire types, allowing for minor luminaire variations.
+Grid spacing may be regular in one direction and alternating in another direction, in which case the Grid Method evaluation can be based on the average grid spacing.

+Some Functional Spaces have very easily discernible repeating grid patterns of luminaires, while others can be more difficult to assess.

+Repeating grids of up to two luminaires can sometimes contain luminaires that appear ‘out of alignment’ with the general repeating grid, but the key consideration for an Assessor is whether the area per luminaire(s) is consistent across the Open Office Space.
+Within the consistent repeating area block it is permissible to have significant differences in positioning of luminaires.

+Another common example is alternating grid patterns i.e. luminaires are either on one side or the other of the repeating block, which again must be assessed on the basis of whether the area per luminaire(s) is consistent across the Open Office Space.

 The Grid Method can only be used when there is sufficient Open Office Space as per the below criteria.
-For Functional Spaces greater than or equal to 250m², Assessors must first confirm if Grid Method can be applied.
-For Functional Spaces smaller than 250m² Aggregate Method 3 may be used at the Assessor’s discretion, without reference to the Grid Method

 Criteria